 We reviewed the results of management's assessment with the Audit Committee of our Board of Directors.
 Additionally, our independent registered public accounting firm, Ernst & Young LLP, independently assessed the effectiveness of Cintas Corporation's internal control over financial reporting.
 Ernst & Young LLP has issued an attestation report, which is included in this Annual Report on Form 10-K.

-/s/ Scott D. Farmer Scott D. Farmer Chief Executive Officer
+Scott D. Farmer Chief Executive Officer

-/s/ William C. Gale William C. Gale Senior Vice President and Chief Financial Officer
+William C. Gale Senior Vice President and Chief Financial Officer

 Report of Independent Registered Public Accounting Firm